subscript-flaring-explicit/digitalgarden/src/site/notes/R.md

 ---

-- #R
-    -   variables
+# Variables
 -   assign variables `<-`
             -   x equals 42
                 -   `x <- 42`
         -   add variables
             -   `x <- a + b`
                 -   a and b have to be numbers, otherwise there will be an error `non-numeric argument to binary operator`
 -   Basic data types
         #R/datatypes
         -   Decimal values like `4.5` are called **numerics**
         -   Whole numbers like `4` are called **integers**.
 Integers are also numerics.
         -   Boolean values ( `TRUE` or `FALSE` ) are called **logical**.
         -   Text (or string) values are called **characters**.

-- ## Vectors
+# Vectors
 -   creating a vector
         #R/datatypes
         -   `c()` function
             -   example: `c(a,b,c)`
 -   naming vectors
         -   `names()`
             -   `names(some_vector) <- c("Name", "Profession")`
                 -   print